 I am a small town guy living in a big city trying to make an impact on the world by following Jesus and loving people.
 I was born and raised in Camp Verde, AZ and lived there until I moved to the valley to attend college.
 I graduated from Arizona Christian University in 2010 with a Bachelor’s degree in Business Administration which led me to start working for the University of Phoenix for the next three years in the enrollment and student services departments.
 While working there, I was also able to complete my MBA.
 I’ve been living in Gilbert since 2013 and absolutely love it here.
 I married my beautiful wife in August of 2015 and hanging out with her is by far my most favorite thing to do.
-We have an amazing young boy, named Chase.
-He is an energetic, social butterfly just like his mom and he loves being around people.
-I am also a huge AZ sports fan, I love playing fantasy football and basketball, I love watching movies, and I love serving at our local church.
+We have two amazing young boys, named Chase and Hudson.
+They are energetic, social butterflies just like their mom but they also love anything that involves playing with balls and running around.
+I am a huge AZ sports fan and golfing is by far one of my favorite hobbies.
+My family and I attend Redemption Gateway where are involved in a number of ministries there.
 I consider myself incredibly blessed to work for an amazing company like Stewardship and to be able to serve and love people through the process of obtaining a mortgage.

 How I Get Paid